What is true belief in God? How should one believe in God in order to obtain His praise?

 You Ought to Live for the Truth Since You Believe in God

-The common problem that exists in all men is that they understand the truth but cannot put it into practice.
-One factor is that man is unwilling to pa…
+The common problem that exists in all people is that they understand the truth but fail to put i…

 Is it true testimony of faith in God if one only enjoys God’s grace?